zuozhenggh/learning-library/solutions-library/ebs-move-improve/clone/clone.md

 2. For ebsholenv1, click Action and select Clone.
 Enter Details (see screenshot and points below)
 ![](./images/1.png " ")

-3. Enter the following values for the clone details:
+3. Enter the following values for the clone details (Note these variables in your Key-Data.txt):

   a) Environment Name: ebsholenv2